karimamunaff/apple-silicon-pytorch/README.md

 ```

 # Community Request
-I would greatly appreciate if this repo could grow and people could add the benchmarks they obtained on their machines, thanks!
+I would greatly appreciate if this repo could grow and people could add benchmarks they obtained on their machines, thanks!